-Strategy Risk and Risk of Total Loss GCMLP's methodology for selecting investment strategies and Investment Managers, developing portfolios of multiple Investment Managers and allocating the Fund's assets among them, may prove unsuccessful in generating profits or avoiding losses.
+Strategy Risk and Risk GCMLP's methodology for selecting investment strategies and Investment Managers, of Total Loss developing portfolios of multiple Investment Managers and allocating the Fund's assets among them, may prove unsuccessful in generating profits or avoiding losses.
 To the extent GCMLP engages in the active allocation of the assets of the Fund among different Investment Funds, there can be no assurance that: the strategy will not be more volatile than, or will not underperform, either or both an investment in a single Investment Fund or a static allocation among a fixed group of Investment Funds; an investment strategy that has been profitable in the past will not incur material losses in the future; or GCMLP will not allocate assets to Investment Funds that are entering into unprofitable cycles and away from those entering into profitable cycles.
 Because the Fund invests in Investment Funds, it is subject to the risks associated with the investment strategies and investment techniques employed by the Investment Managers.
 The Investment Managers may not be successful in attempting to generate profits or avoid losses.
-The governing documents of Investment Funds typically do not impose any meaningful restrictions on the manner in which the Investment Managers of such Investment Funds may invest and trade, and often permit the Investment Managers to invest and trade in essentially an unrestricted range of strategies are subject to a risk of total loss-the risk that a previously low volatility and apparently comparatively low risk strategy will incur sudden and dramatic losses-at a level of severity to which investment funds employing traditional strategies (which may be less dependent on the availability of financing or market liquidity) may not be subject.
+The governing documents of Investment Funds typically do not impose any meaningful restrictions on the manner in which the Investment Managers of such Investment Funds may invest and trade, and often permit the Investment Managers to invest and trade in essentially an unrestricted range of strategies and securities.
+Investment Funds employing alternative investment strategies are subject to a risk of total loss-the risk that a previously low volatility and apparently comparatively low risk strategy will incur sudden and dramatic losses-at a level of severity to which investment funds employing traditional strategies (which may be less dependent on the availability of financing or market liquidity) may not be subject.

-Investments in Investment Funds are subject to the possible failure of the investment strategies, techniques and practices employed by one or more Investment Managers, possible inefficient or inaccurate trade execution by Investment Funds, and GCMLP's inability to gauge (due to limited position-level transparency and/or unanticipated results) and/or react (due to the Investment Funds' restrictive withdrawal/redemption provisions) on a real-time basis to specific strategy-related and/or position-level risks associated with positions held by the Fund.
+Investments in Investment Funds are subject to the possible failure of the investment strategies, techniques and practices employed by one or more Investment Managers, possible inefficient or inaccurate trade execution by Investment Funds, and GCMLP's inability to gauge and/or react (due to limited position level transparency and the Investment Funds' restrictive withdrawal/redemption provisions) on a real-time basis to specific strategy-related and/or position-level risks associated with positions held by the Investment Funds in which the Fund invests.